 - If you’re experiencing issues and difficulties with something, you can always learn new ways to do things and unlearn what you’ve recognized is no longer serving you.

-- Also, family life can have periods of crises, where you might be struggling to preserve stability because the crisis is affecting your parenting.
+- Family life can have periods of crises, where you might be struggling to preserve stability because the crisis is affecting your parenting.

 WHAT IS MEANT BY RESPONSIVE PARENTING?